DimaWebFrontEnd/nft-preview-card-component/README.md

 # nft-preview-card-component
-This is my secnd challenge from frontendmentor.io.
+This is my second challenge from frontendmentor.io.